 - We develop techniques to correct and enhance the information available for kernel CVEs, fixing version errors and adding essential configs needed by reproduction.
-Especially, our research finds 128 cases of incorrect vulnerability version claims in the NVD database, emphasizing the need to improve vulnerability reporting accuracy.
-We implement our solution as an open-source tool, KernJC. - We evaluated KernJC with representative real-world kernel vulnerabilities.
-The evaluation showcases KernJC's efficacy in constructing and automating the setup of vulnerable environments, where the target vulnerabilities are available and accessible from userland. - We have compiled and openly shared a dataset comprising 2,256 kernel vulnerabilities, 1,829 of which have verified vulnerable versions (whose version ranges are claimed in NVD database), 1,633 of which have identified kernel configs (exclusive of vulnerabilities that do not rely on any kernel config), and 66 of which are paired with functional PoCs.
-This dataset is currently the most extensive collection of kernel vulnerabilities and their PoCs known to us.
+Especially, our research finds 128 cases of incorrect vulnerability version claims in the NVD database, emphasizing the need to improve vulnerability reporting accuracy. - We implement our solution as an open-source tool, KERNJC2, with a user manual and a demonstration example 3 in this repository for facilitating the usage. - We evaluated KERNJC with representative real-world kernel vulnerabilities.
+The evaluation showcases KERNJC's efficacy in constructing and automating the setup of vulnerable environments, where the target vulnerabilities are available and accessible from userland. - We have compiled and openly shared a dataset 4 comprising 2,256 kernel vulnerabilities, 1,829 of which have verified vulnerable versions (whose version ranges are claimed in NVD database), 1,633 of which have identified kernel configs (exclusive of vulnerabilities that do not rely on any kernel